by ProcureDeskLast Updated : May-26-2019

 This cost includes the cost of development for new features as well as bug fixes.
 Most of the companies would brush off this cost because they already have resources who are working on other projects, so it is just a marginal cost.

-When you look closely, you would realize that sometimes you have specialized resources on the payroll just to manage old legacy systems.
+When you look closely, you realize that sometimes you have specialized resources on the payroll just to manage old legacy systems.

 It is hard to provide an estimate on these costs because of the nature of the system as well as the cost structure of your IT department.